Configuring Jenkins to Work With a Proxy Server

 Finding out the proxy number and address of your proxy is left for you to figure out based on the type of proxy you use.
 You could use a search engine to help out with this or contact your network administrator to help you out with this information.

-Also, note that everything explained here is to help you with Jenkins and your proxy.
+Also, note that everything explained here is to help you with Jenkins proxy Settings.
 It is in no way meant to make you go against the policies of your network administrator.
 Why Jenkins is used with proxy to access the internet is for the convenience it brings.
 An example of what I mean here is the update of plugins.
 Jenkins has an update mechanism for plugins that checks the plugin repository on the internet for new versions of the plugin and allows you to install the update with just a single click.
 Not making use of Jenkins with your proxy server to access the internet will prevent this function from taking place.
 The way you would now have to update your plugins will be by manually downloading them and installing them.
 It means more work.

 How Does Jenkins Handle Proxy Servers?